poshjosh/chinomsoikwuagwu.com/2020/02/07/AWS_EC2-Instance-Types_curated.md

 ### Specialized Instances ###

+- `c4.8xlarge` instance type provides the ability for an operating system to control processor C-states and P-states.
+This feature is currently available only on Linux instances.
 - `z1d` - Ideal for electronic design automation (EDA) and certain relational database workloads with high per-core licensing costs.
 - `Inf1` - Built from the ground up to support machine learning inference applications.
 - `G3` - 3D visualizations and rendering in addition to other graphics - intensive workloads.
 - `F1` - Offers customizable hardware acceleration with field programmable gate arrays (FPGAs).